Body Language of Love And Dating is a video course by Vanessa van Edwards teaching people how to read body language.

 Also focusing too much on “lying spotting” and “facial micro expression” can get you in the wrong frame of mind.

 Vanessa van Edwards focuses much on “warmth” and “agreeableness”.
-But I feel that Body Language of Love & Dating misses on some core aspects of successful dating.

 That being said the course comes packed with lots of actionable and useful information you will not find everywhere.